What is Product Management?

 Image Here

-What Product Managers
+What Product Management Isn’t

 Here are a few heading options for that section — introducing the idea that the role of a product manager is often misunderstood, and leading naturally into your Triple Diamond or 6-stage breakdown: